OpenCLTBrigade/opencltbrigade.github.io/_pages/code-of-conduct.md

 ---
-permalink: '/code-of-conduct'
+permalink: '/code-of-conduct/'
 layout: 'default'
+header: 'Code of Conduct & Anti-Harassment Policy'
+description: 'We are dedicated to creating an open, inclusive community and atmosphere.'
 ---

-#### We are dedicated to creating an open, inclusive community and atmosphere.
+{::options parse_block_html="true" /}

+<div class="container"><div class="row"><div class="col-sm"><br/>

-#### Open Charlotte’s Code of Conduct
+## Open Charlotte's Code of Conduct

-##### The Open Charlotte community expects that Open Charlotte network activities, events, and digital forums:
+The Open Charlotte community expects that Open Charlotte network activities, events, and digital forums:

 - Are a safe and respectful environment for all participants.
 - Are a place where people are free to fully express their identities.